-I have already shared my AdSense earnings for five years, which will give you an idea of how much you can earn from Adsense.
+I have already shared my AdSense earnings for the last five years, which will give you an idea of how much you can potentially earn from AdSense.

-We have already talked about why Adsense is the best advertisement program for bloggers, and we followed up with a post on Google Adsense in the budding blogger’s blog.
+We have already talked about why AdSense is the best advertisement program for bloggers, and we followed up with a post on Google AdSense in the budding blogger’s blog.

-Before choosing an alternative to Google Adsense, however, check out what kind of traffic you are generating on your blog.
+(Before choosing an alternative to Google AdSense, however, check out what kind of traffic you are generating on your blog.)

 Best Alternative to Adsense: 2016 Edition